hot-glue-for-rails/hot-glue/README.md

 TODO: you have to tap these away yourself
 TODO: can they be tapped away automatically if not using a factory

 `--phantom-update-params`
 These parameters get added in the strong parameters safelist for the update action

 `--controller-prefix`

 Prefix the controller name, and the cooresponding route & path structure, with this prefix.
-For example, ussing `--controller-prefix='Open'` on a Document build will produce a controller
+For example, using `--controller-prefix='Open'` on a Document build will produce a controller

 `OpenDocumentsController`

 The controller will still treat the `Document` model as the thing it is building, just a different style of Document named with the prefix.

 (To make this meaningful, you'll want to add a `--record-scope` or in some other way differentiate this controller based on its descriptive prefix)

+• Polymorphic Downnesting

-• Nested and downnest can now both acceept a param pass in parenthesis `(`..`)` to use with polymorphism
+- `--nested` and `--downnest` can now both accept a param pass in parentheses `(`..`)` to use with polymorphism

+See "Polymorphic downnesting" in the downnesting section for an example.

 • Magic buttons no longer take up 2 bootstrap columns for each button

 • Adds auto-disable to all Delete buttons; use with a `delete_able?` method on the model

-• Removes more vestiages of optionalized nesting (which I had implemented 3 years ago!)
+• Removes more vestiges of optionalized nesting (which I had implemented 3 years ago!)

-I no longer like optionalized nesting at all, and recommend against it.
+I no longer like optionalized nesting, and recommend against it.

 Nesting should always be part of the structure, and every route should operate firmly in its nest path.

 Use new controller-prefix to make on-off exceptions or with polymorphic children.